cribb/postpan/README.md

 - PanopticNerve v7.2.1
 - Video Spot Tracker v8+

 ## For now, postpan serves as my learning curve project for github.
+As such, I've made changes to the file by adding this comment.